A Trace in the Sand

 I guess that means...
 Henry Miller is right! ;-)

-And it is beyond me to waste a good opportunity to draw a thread into an architectural insight. ;-) This from a Trace entry in 2007 (when Ryan was 9):
+And it is beyond me to waste a good opportunity to draw a thread into an architectural insight. ;-)

 I'm so... transparent! ;-) My Trace is an unusual sort of place.
 I find out what I know, by letting a variety of contexts and their stimulus prompt insights loose.
 Last week I told the architects about Google's innovation principle; you know, throw lots of stuff at the wall and see what sticks.
 And declared that I throw lots of stories at the wall of their selves, to see what sticks.
 (You remember, we do that inspire with story, set up a learn-by-doing session with just enough lecture, enact with exercises, debrief, and reflect style of workshop.
 So, stories launch modules, and often also come up in the reflection at the end.)
 Anyway, in this Trace I throw lots of perhaps-insights at the wall of myself and you, and we see what sticks.
 Feeling pretty mucky round about now?
 Oops. ;-)